Wilf Mannion: Early life

 Mannion was born on 16 May 1918 in South Bank, the son of Irish immigrants Tommy and Mary Mannion, and one of ten children.

 Club career

 Middlesbrough

-Mannion joined his local team Middlesbrough F.C. in 1936 and went on to make 341 Football League appearances for them, scoring on 99 occasions.
+Mannion joined his local team Middlesbrough F.C. in 1936 and went on to make 341 Football League appearances for them, scoring 99 goals in the First and Second Divisions, over the next 18 years.
+However, his career was disrupted by World War II.
 He scored 110 goals in all competitions for Middlesbrough.

 Mannion fought in France and Italy during World War II, and in Italy his commanding officer was the England cricketer Hedley Verity.

 At the end of the 1947–48 season he wanted a transfer, but Middlesbrough refused.
 In protest he did not play for them for much of the following season but he eventually backed down and started playing for Middlesbrough again.

 Later career

 After initially retiring as a player in 1954, Mannion subsequently joined Hull City.
-However, the Football League suspended him for articles he had written, He then played non-league football with Poole Town and Cambridge United.
+However, the Football League suspended him for articles he had written, He then played non-league football with Poole Town and Cambridge United and Finished his playing career at Haverhill Rovers.